-Can the King we now have dissociate himself from the opinions of the Prince he was?
+God Save the King from the opinions of the Prince he was.

 Our late queen understood that her duty was to be, not to do.
 Of course, she led an astonishingly busy life, but managed to do so without ever saying or doing anything that could be interpreted as an attempt to exercise executive power.
 She thus remained able to embody her realms, untainted by their political life.